 The WF-1000XM4 performs decently for video chats, however.
 I received positive feedback from a few clients during Zoom calls, though the mics couldn’t resist letting through my baby’s cries from the opposite room.

 More positively, Bluetooth 5.2 grants you strong and steady connectivity.
 Opening the charging case will enable Pair Mode and the buds will automatically pop up on your available devices list.
 Google Fast Pair expedites the process on Android smartphones, letting you pair with the touch of a button.
 This feature even offers suggestions to set up your native digital assistant or download the companion app, if neither has already been done.

 The Sony WF-1000XM4 is a sweet upgrade that packages elite sound, noise cancellation, and awesome features into a fancy, revamped design.
 Pricing might be a deterrent, but the fact that this set of buds offers greater overall functionality than every other model in its price class makes it well worth the splurge.
 Add longer battery life and stronger specs to the equation, and you can see why it’s a top contender for the best wireless earbuds rankings.

 However, not all changes went according to plan.
 While the new design is an eye-grabber, it doesn’t provide the most secure fit or comfort.
 Stronger mics don't equate to better call quality either.

 But let’s be honest: You’re likely considering the WF-1000XM4 for its audio and noise-cancelling performance over its use as a calling headset.
-In which case, yes, Sony’s newest set of flagship buds is an excellent choice and a prime alternative to heavy hitters like the AirPods Pro and QuietComfort Earbuds.
+In which case, yes, Sony’s newest set of flagship buds are an excellent choice and a prime alternative to heavy hitters like the AirPods Pro and QuietComfort Earbuds.